 Anyone interested in getting a peek under the hood of a self-driving car will find this webinar interesting.

 Software developers who have been following the evolution of Micronaut will get a chance to see a fun, outside-of-the-box use case for the technology, and those who work with JVM microservice frameworks, hardware, and machine learning may be inspired to try their hands at building their own autonomous vehicles!

-In this complimentary webinar, Grails team member, Ryan Vanderwerf, will present an overview of the technology behind GalecinoCar, a 1/16-scale self-driving car built using machine learning, a Raspberry Pi 3, Groovy, Java, and the Grails team’s new microservice framework, Micronaut.
+In this complimentary webinar, Ryan Vanderwerf presents an overview of the technology behind GalecinoCar, a 1/16-scale self-driving car built using machine learning, a Raspberry Pi 3, Groovy, Java, and the Grails team’s new microservice framework, Micronaut.

-Ryan will explain how he and his team built GalecinoCar and demonstrate:
+Ryan explains how he and his team built GalecinoCar and demonstrate:

 - How you can control a vehicle using a Raspberry Pi and Micronaut to control motors and servos

 - How the team integrated the Karas/Tensorflow alongside the JVM for self-driving functions

 - How the CNN AI works

 GalecinoCar is a port of DonkeyCar, a Python-based project using Java and Groovy presented at re:Invent 2017.

 The following topics are covered in this webinar.